manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 bandwidth, resulting in an aggregated throughput equal to the sum of access throughputs, which is hard to achieve with existing solutions.

-Experiments with DASH video streaming comparing per-packet and per-segment load balancing strategies as would be the case with MPTCP, where load-balancing is performed at the application granularity), have shown that only in the first case the client is able to exploit the aggregated bandwidth available on each path.
-Per-segment load balancing is not better than downloading on a single path.
-This has been previously observed in the literature.
-Multiple source streaming would offer the same guarantees, and are typically not possible with solutions such as MPTCP.

 ## Traffic and signalization offload